wso2/docs-ei/en/micro-integrator/docs/setup/installation/run_in_docker.md

 Now we can [Create Docker Project](../../develop/create-docker-project.md) with the Synapse configuration given above.

-If you put the
+In the docker project creation dialog box, provide Target Repository as "sampleproxy" and Target Tag as 1.0.0.

 ```
 Target Repository : sampleproxy
 Target Tag : 1.0.0
 ```

-Once you issue the
+Now, you can use the following command to get  the list of currently available Docker images are displayed in the terminal similar to the example given below.
 ```
 docker image ls
 ```
-command, the list of currently available Docker images are displayed in the terminal similar to the example given below.
-The Docker image you created is included in this list as shown below.
+The Docker image you created should be in the list of docker images in the repository.

 ```